anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/machine-learning-based-inference/model-selection.md

 next:
   description: ''
 ---
-Our model generates thousands of solutions, from which we determine the `best model` using a combination of our experience and a custom ranking algorithm.
+In the last few sections we learned about Adstock transformation, Saturation transformation and how we apply evolutionary algorithms to model hyper parameter fine-tuning.

+The result of these processes is a set of over hundred thousand , or more, models each of which is a potential solution to your Marketing Mix Problem.
+We then use advanced AI techniques to search this solution space and pick the solutions that meets multiple criteria of fit

+***

+## Ranking Methodology

+The model selection process starts with a **Ranking Method**.
 This ranking method is inspired by the stacking method commonly used in ensemble techniques, where the outputs of multiple base models (level-0) are used as input for a higher-level model (level-1) to enhance predictive accuracy.

-## Ranking Methodology

 We have developed a custom ranking approach that uses **Regression Model-based weights**.
 These weights help us rank the models based on several important factors, allowing us to identify the most optimal model for a specific situation.